 Inside the Basilica, admire breathtaking masterpieces such as Michelangelo’s Pietà, Bernini’s Baldachin.

 Later, visit the Vatican Museums and the Sistine Chapel, where you can explore remarkable collections of art and history.

 Walk through the Gallery of Maps, the Tapestry Hall, and marvel at Michelangelo’s stunning frescoes on the ceiling of the Sistine Chapel — one of the most iconic treasures of Renaissance art.

-Walk through the legendary Gallery of Maps, the Tapestry Hall, and of course, gaze up in awe at Michelangelo’s frescoed ceiling in the Sistine Chapel—one of the greatest treasures of Renaissance art.

-Meet your multilingual host at the meeting point, and receive practical info, tips, and support to help you explore this spiritual and artistic wonder at your own pace.
-Admire masterpieces like Michelangelo’s Pietà, the Baldachin by Bernini, and the towering dome overlooking Rome.
+Begin your journey at St. Peter’s Basilica, the world’s largest and most iconic church.
+Meet your multilingual host at the designated meeting point, who will provide practical information, insider tips, and support to help you explore this spiritual and artistic marvel at your own pace.

 Piazza Risorgimento, at the Touristation kiosk (in front of the Foot Locker store).
 Look for staff with red shirts and an orange umbrella.